 - High employee engagement – As different team members will be involved in all projects, the engagement of your team will see great benefits in terms of employees being more engaged and active.

-The downfalls of democratic leadership are:
+The downfalls of democratic leadership style are:

 - Employees may feel downtrodden – One serious risk of the democratic leadership style is that if employees are outvoted on a matter, it may lead to them feeling disgruntled or underappreciated.